mysociety/fixmystreet/customising/language/index.md

 `commonlib/bin/gettext-makemo` script to compile these files into the machine readable format used by the site.

-## Translating the FAQ
+## Translating the FAQ and other static pages

-The FAQ pages do not use gettext so need to be translated separately by creating a new template under your co-brand, e.g for a German
+Static pages do not use gettext so need to be translated separately by creating a new template under your cobrand, e.g. for a German translation of the FAQ:
-translation:

-  templates/web/<co-brand>/about/faq-de.html
+  templates/web/<cobrand>/about/faq-de.html

 For other languages the file should be `faq-<lang>.html`.
 If there is not a translated template it will fall back to `faq.html`.